methylene/class-not-found/README.md

 class-not-found
 ===============

 This project originally showed a compile problem we had with cascalog.
-But now it looks like a leiningen / classloading issue.
+But now it looks like a ~~leiningen / classloading~~ Clojure issue.
 There is a combination of `defrecord` (in the "library" project), `import` and `require` (in `user.clj`) that leiningen doesn't like.

 The problem can be worked around by adding an :aot in the library project.
 However, some say that this would be a bad style.
 Also it would be tiresome to have to go and sprinkle :aot everywhere, just because of some leiningen hickup.